 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
-Many leaders in Congress are also spreading disinformation and confusion about the climate.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for South Dakota in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 South Dakota is represented in the Senate by Mike Rounds and John Thune.
 John Thune has evolved from straight-up denial to acknowledging that humans are causing climate change, but questioning if anything should be done about it.
 Mike Rounds also acknowledges that humans are causing climate change, but does not support action in Congress.
 Both John Thune and Mike Rounds voted to cancel the Clean Power Plan, the EPA's primary effort at address climate change.
 Both representatives have consistently voted against the environment.